Derrick Anderson

 Derrick M. Anderson (born August 4, 1984) is an American politician, lawyer, and military officer.
-On June 18, 2024, Anderson beat Cameron Hamilton in the 2024 Republican primary to become the Republican nominee for 2024 election in Virginia's 7th congressional district.
-He narrowly lost in the general election to Democrat Eugene Vindman.
-On April 9, 2025, he was appointed to be the Acting Assistant Secretary of the Army (Manpower and Reserve Affairs) and was later nominated on June 3, 2025 to be the Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict.
-He currently serves as a Lieutenant Colonel in the United States Army National Guard as a Green Beret.
+He serves as Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict since his confirmation on December 18, 2025.
+He is previously the Republican Party nominee for Virginia's 7th congressional district in 2024 election.

+Anderson is a Former Army Green Beret and is currently served as a Lieutenant Colonel in United States Army.
+He previously served as a Acting Assistant Secretary of the Army (Manpower and Reserve Affairs) from April 9, 2025 to December 18, 2025.

 Early life and education

 Anderson was born in Wheeling, West Virginia and raised in Spotsylvania County, Virginia.

 He graduated from Virginia Tech with a BA in political science.
 He also received a JD from Georgetown University Law Center.

 Military service

 In 2006, Anderson commissioned as a second lieutenant in United States Army into the infantry.
 Anderson later graduated from Ranger School.
 He became a platoon leader in the 3rd Infantry Division in their deployment in Iraq.
-Anderson was selected for United States Army Special Forces where he later served as an A-Team commander.
-He deployed in several countries in the Middle East, including in Afghanistan.
-He was also the ground commander when 2014 Gaza Valley airstrike occurred and five American soldiers were killed in a friendly fire incident.
+Anderson was selected to join United States Army Special Forces, completing the Special Forces Qualification Course and subsequently became an A-Team commander.
+In this capacity, he served in several countries in the Middle East, including a combat tour in Afghanistan.
+He was also the ground commander when the 2014 Gaza Valley airstrike occurred and five American soldiers were killed in a friendly fire incident.

 USAF General Jeffrey L. Harrigian blamed Anderson for the incident, however, Anderson was later cleared and faced no military action related the incident.